-Section "SSH Remote Administration Protocol" in the Admin Guide provides instructions for configuring the supported encryption algorithms used in SSH: aes256-cbc, aes128-cbc, aes128-gcm@openssh.com, aes256-gcm@openssh.com.
+Section "SSH Remote Administration Protocol" in the Admin Guide provides instructions for configuring the supported encryption algorithms used in SSH: aes256-cbc and aes128-cbc.

 Section "TLS - Syslog" and associated sub-sections in the Admin Guide provide instructions for configuring TLS to establish a trusted channel to the audit server including how to create a TLSv1.2 profile for Syslog, how to configure the supported TLS ciphersuites (consistent with the requirements in the ST) and how to configure and authenticate the Root and Intermediate Trustpoint CA certificates.